OACC34

 FOOD….

-We serve vegetarian meals from Friday dinner to Sunday lunch, prepared as much as possible with organic, local, or fair-trade ingredients.
+We serve mostly vegetarian meals from Friday dinner to Sunday lunch, prepared as much as possible with organic, local, or fair-trade ingredients.

-It could be a covered dish for Friday night, if convenient, or perhaps your garden produce, or bulk food, or wholesome items like bread, fruit or cheese.
-Visit the food donations page to see a list of foods that are particularly needed to fill out our menu for the weekend.
+Please help us keep registration costs low by donating food and/or bringing food to share.
+It could be a covered dish for Friday night’s potluck, if convenient, or perhaps your garden produce, or bulk food, or wholesome items like bread, fruit or cheese, farm eggs, mushrooms, garlic, onions, etc. An occasional dish of locally-sourced meat may also be included.
+Such dishes are labeled.
+Please sign up before OACC by visiting the food donations page to see a list of foods that are particularly needed to fill out our menu for the weekend or contact our Food Coordinator to let her know what you can bring.

 WHAT TO BRING….